Inertia-Lighting/lua-additions/README.md

 -- luaAdditionsTestsWereSuccessful: true
 ```
-Any errors will be outputted to the console.
+Any errors will be shown in the console.
 Any PRs that improve the test coverage of the library will be appreciated.

 ## Development

 To assist with developing this library, you can use [Rojo](https://rojo.space/) to easily work in your code editor of choice and have it automatically sync to Roblox Studio.
 ```
 rojo serve